Saint Aubin, Jersey: Climate

-Saint Aubin enjoys a relatively warm version of temperate Oceanic climate (Cfb) with mild temperatures year round and rare negative extremes.
-There are relatively low precipitations, nearly all in form of rain or mist (843 mm/annum).
-There are four seasons with wet and mild winter starting in early December and ending in the beginning of March, changing into much sunnier and warmer spring which ends during May.
-Local summer, sunny, warm and quite dry, then continues up to its end in the course of September.
-Autumn, rapidly cooling and wetter lasts into the end of November.
-Average round the clock temperatures in July stays on +18.8 °C and February mean temperatures stays on +5.4 °C. The whole year average is 11.8 °C, the warmest place on the Jersey island.
+Saint Aubin enjoys a relatively warm version of temperate Oceanic climate (Cfb), with mild temperatures year round and rare negative extremes.
+There are relatively low precipitations at 1002 mm per annum, nearly all in form of rain or mist.

+The four seasons are evident, with wet and mild winter starting in early December and ending in the beginning of March, changing into much sunnier and warmer spring which ends during May.
+Summers are sunny, warm and quite dry, then continues up to its end during September.
+Autumn experiences rapidly cooling temperatures and wetter weather lasts into the end of November.

+Average round-the-clock temperatures in February are 7.5 °C and 16.8 °C in July.
+The whole year average is 12.2 °C, the warmest place on the island.